gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 #### `pause`

-When a user sees a page he/she often reads what is shown and then chooses to click on another link.
+When a user sees a page he/she often reads what is shown before choosing to click on another link.
 To reproduce this behavior, the pause method is used.

-There are several ways of using it
+There are several ways to use it.

 Fixed pause takes a single parameter:
 * `duration`: can be an Int for a duration in seconds, a duration, a Gatling EL String or a function